storyforj/fervor/README.md

 How to contribute?
 ---

-1. Create a database called 'example' in postgres
+1. Create a database called 'example' and 'example_test' in postgres
-2. Clone both this repo and the example project
+2. Clone this repo
+3. `yarn install`
+4. You can use unit tests and integration tests to simulate prod vs dev

+Note - for integration tests you'll need Java.
+The test runner will auto-setup selenium though.

+### Testing with the Example Repo

+1. Clone the example repo - https://github.com/fervorous/fervor-todo-mvc
-3. `yarn install` in both
+2. `yarn install` in the example repo, and this repo
-4. `yarn link` in the fervor directory, `yarn link fervor` in the example project directory
+3. `yarn link` in the fervor directory, `yarn link fervor` in the example project directory
-5. `fervor migrate:latest` in the example project
+4. `fervor migrate:latest` in the example project

-Next you should decide if you're going to iterate on the prod setup or the dev setup.

-6. `yarn build; yarn start:prod` or `yarn start:dev`
+5. `yarn build; yarn start:prod` or `yarn start:dev` depending if you're trying to test prod or dev.

+Note - everytime you install a dependency in fervor, you'll need to do all of the above, and maybe `rm -rf node_modules` in the example project.
+This is unfortunate, but somewhat required due the way we're trying to bootstrap applications.
+Does anyone have ideas to improve this?